sishenyuan/NDNC-Net/README.md

 ## OCT Restore

-`oct_restore.py` is the Python script that can restore distorted images using the trained NDNet and NCNet models.
+`oct_restore.py` is the Python script that can correct distorted images using the trained NDNet and NCNet models.

 # Getting Started